Agentless connections on Windows systems use the remote connection protocol

 Protected Users or

-gMSA groups cannot use the WinRM service so the new Cyberwatch user must not belong to these groups.
+gMSA groups cannot use the WinRM service.
+Make sure the Cyberwatch user does not belong to either of these groups.

 The PowerShell command below enables the WinRM service if it is disabled, and configures the Windows firewall accordingly: